thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 ---

-#### 3.6.1 Automated creation of a Cluster with ISTIO for the workshop
+#### 3.6.1 Automated creation of a Cluster with Istio for the workshop

 * create cluster
 Use following bash script to create a free Kubernetes Cluster on IBM Cloud: